Meet a New Generation of Urban Activists Reshaping Our Cities

 We’ve all had a good laugh trolling the heinous “luxury home” trend that have spread like wildfire throughout American suburbs on urban activist, Kate Wagner’s blog.
 McMansion Hell is the protagonist shining a bright light on how these massive dwellings are more than just ugly - but energy-sucking enemies to sustainability while making architecture criticism accessible to the masses.

-Don't miss Emmanual Pratt, the director of the Sweetwater Foundation.
+Don't miss Emmanuel Pratt, the director of the Sweetwater Foundation.
 His regenerative placemaking approach uses art, architecture, community and economic development with communities on the South Side of Chicago.
 He combined these interdisciplinary focuses, turning an abandonded shoe factory into an urban farm giving marginalized communities agency and ownership of their shared spaces.

 REGENERATE will bring together this new generation or urban activists and more.
 From leaders on climate and energy, architecture and design, city planning, and public policy, and all of their intersections, in search of solutions for reinventing the city to adapt for generations to come.
 Don’t miss this one-of-a-kind event happening this September in Prague.